csor-dev/tigerbeetle/src/clients/node/README.md

 ### Prerequisites

 Linux >= 5.6 is the only production environment we support.
 But for ease of development we also support macOS.
+Windows is not yet supported.
 * NodeJS >= `14`

 ## Setup